Key Breed Facts

 Older dogs are not known to be fussy or finicky eaters in fact, these little dogs are known to have a very healthy appetite, but this does not mean you can feed them a lower quality diet.
 It's best to feed a mature dog twice a day, once in the morning and then again in the evening, making sure it's good quality food that meets all their nutritional requirements.
 It's also important that dogs be given the right amount of exercise so they burn off any excess calories or they might gain too much weight which can lead to all sorts of health issues.
 Obesity can shorten a dog's life by several years so it's important to keep an eye on their waistline from the word go.

 If you are looking to buy a Lancashire Heeler you may have to go on a waiting list because not many puppies are registered with The Kennel Club every year.
 You would need to pay anything from £650 upwards for a well-bred pedigree puppy.
-The cost of insuring a male 3-year-old Lancashire Heeler in northern England would be £18.22 a month for basic cover but for a lifetime policy, this would set you back £41.22 a month (quote as of May 2016).
-When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK and a dog's age and whether or not they have been neutered or spayed.
+The cost of insuring a male 3-year-old Lancashire Heeler in northern England would be £22.98 a month for basic cover but for a lifetime policy, this would set you back £45.65 a month (quote as of February 2018).
+When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK and a dog's age and whether they have been neutered or spayed amongst other things.

-As a rough guide, the average cost to keep and care for a Lancashire Heeler would be between £60 to £90 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a pedigree puppy.
+As a rough guide, the average cost to keep and care for a Lancashire Heeler would be between £60 to £90 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a healthy, well-bred Kennel Club registered pedigree Lancashire Heeler puppy.

 Click 'Like' if you love Lancashire Heelers.